 So, it’s not always about motherhood.
 It’s about how you view your life.
-It’s about embracing change and stop wishing about undoing the change.
+It’s about embracing change and stopping wishing about undoing the change.

-Like you dislike so many things about your job, your marriage and your life in general, you will dislike so many things about motherhood too.
+If you dislike so many things about your job, your marriage, and your life in general, you will dislike so many things about motherhood too.

 So, all this might be true.
 But how to live through those difficult moments when you are equally guilty about feeling so?

 My favorite mantra is “This too shall pass”.
 I like to chant this when life gets hard.
 Everything passes and so do hard times.